kishore0323/java-interview-questions/Behavioral_Interview_Questions.md

 This repository contains tips and resources to prepare for Behavioral interviews.

+## ✅ Top 10 Behavioral Interview Questions

+Top 10 Interview Questions and how to answer them during an interview:

+[Exact templates and sample answers inside]

+Frameworks used in answering the questions:
+📌 S-T-A-R [Situation - Task at hand - Achievement - Result]
+📌 C-A-R [Context, Action, Result]
+📌 P-S-B [Problem-Solution-Benefit
+📌 P-A-R [Problem, Action, Result]
+📌 C-A-R-L [Challenge, Action, Result, Learning]

+Let’s go:
+————————————
+Q10: “What is your greatest weakness?” - https://lnkd.in/dSsZ-45V

+Q9: “What are your strengths?” - https://lnkd.in/dRFEE4AQ

+Q8: “Can you walk me through your resume?” - https://lnkd.in/dNDXQM-c

+Q7: “Can you talk about a time when you had to handle multiple competing priorities and tasks?” - https://lnkd.in/dD_-EHA8

+Q6: “Tell me about a time when you had to deal with a difficult coworker” - https://lnkd.in/dS6EVNSN

+Q5: “What’s your favorite project you’ve worked on?” - https://lnkd.in/dBTqaety

+Q4: “Tell me about a time you made a mistake at work” - https://lnkd.in/dAzCbfRv

+Q3: “What is your greatest professional achievement?” - https://lnkd.in/d4bmzcvk

+Q2: “Why should we hire you?” - https://lnkd.in/dvPSmvRp

+Q1: “Tell me about yourself” - https://lnkd.in/d7ANtjGE
+————————————

 ## ✅ General Tips to succeed in Behavioral Interviews

 1. **Understand the STAR Method:** Familiarize yourself with the STAR method (Situation, Task, Action, Result) for structuring your responses.
 This helps you provide clear and concise answers and keeps your answers focused.
 1. **Listen attentively:** Pay close attention to the interviewer's questions and follow-up prompts.
 Make sure your responses directly address what's being asked.
 1. **Be concise:** Keep your answers short and to the point.
 Don't go off-topic.